lukechanning/chowder-bucket/_posts/2016-03-16-mad-men-modern.md

 > [Adjusted for inflation](http://www.saving.org/inflation/inflation.php?amount=45,000&year=1960), Don would be making $362,028.06 in 2016.
 Not too shabby!
 It's not enough to afford his fancy [New York apartment](http://mentalfloss.com/article/62517/could-don-draper-actually-afford-his-upper-east-side-apartment-today), though.
 Is it enough to get a sweet pad in the Valley?

 To Don's pleasure, it's looking plausible.
 With his annual salary (plus bonuses) he's fairing well against the terrible housing market.
-The average price of a home in the Valley is approximately $1 Million.
+The average price of a home in the Valley is approximately $1 million.
 With today's mortgage rates, ol' Dick Whitman [can afford roughly 150%](https://www.zillow.com/mortgage-calculator/house-affordability/) of that.
 Anything around $1.5 million is no sweat on his scotch-infused brow.

 He's also doing quite well compared to a modern counterpart: According to [Glassdoor](https://glassdoor.com), someone in his position could expect to make between $150,000 and $220,000.